 Brides and grooms are adding modern twists to this tradition.
 Many request the blessings be recited in both Hebrew and English during their ceremony.
 Some opt for alternative translations or ask people they love to write unique blessings for them.
 It’s also a new custom for the bride and groom to ask friends and family members to recite the blessings during their ceremony, rather than leave it to the rabbi or officiant.
 “One thing we are seeing a lot of is couples using the Sheva Brachot as an opportunity to honor special guests,” said expert Karen Cinnamon.

 Karen Cinnamon is the Founder and Editor of Smashing The Glass, the world’s largest Jewish wedding platform.

 While religious couples tend to have Sheva Brachot meals for seven days after their weddings, more modern couples skip it for their honeymoon.
-“However, with smaller weddings on the horizon for the foreseeable future in light of the pandemic, we’re predicting a revival of the custom as a way to include friends and family unable to make it to the main event,” said Cinnamon.
+“However, with smaller weddings on the horizon for the foreseeable future, we’re predicting a revival of the custom as a way to include friends and family unable to make it to the main event,” said Cinnamon.

 Seven Blessings (Sheva Brachot) FAQs